donguklim/Ghost-of-Tsushima-Grass-plus-Rotational-Dynamics/README.md

 ![Grass Direction Vecotrs](./Resources/grass_direction_vectors.jpeg "Grass Direction Vecotrs")

-The pivot at ground can only roatate about the land normal and $E_w$ vector direction of the grass blase(shown in the above image).
+The pivot at ground can only roatate about the land normal and $\overrightarrow{E}_w$ vector direction of the grass blase(shown in the above image).

-The rotation about land normal is referred as swinging and the rotation about $E_w$ is referred as bending.
+The rotation about land normal is referred as swinging and the rotation about $\overrightarrow{E}_w$ is referred as bending.

 Other non-ground pivots that connect the bars are only limited to make bending.